-Right now, you can't see the particle system in the scene.
+Right now, you can't see the particle system.
 This is because we need to assign the objects to layers and make some adjustments to the materials, to control how the objects render.

 In the Layers tab, create 2 more layers - so there are 3 layers in your project.
 Rename:

 Now select all 3 materials.
 In the Inspector: